 At MGS we offer

-- Language courses in Latin from Year 7 to A Level and, subject to availability.
+- Language courses in Latin from Year 7 to A Level (subject to availability)

-- Classical Civilisation is taught up to A Level and is a non-linguistic subject that requires no knowledge at all of Latin or Greek; just a love of the world of the Greeks and Romans.
+- Classical Civilisation is taught at GCSE and A Level and is a non-linguistic subject that requires no knowledge at all of Latin or Greek; just a love of the world of the Greeks and Romans.

 No one can deny the influence of the Greeks and Romans on world civilisation even today; the ancient Greek idea of democracy continues to be regarded as the ideal form of government; the Roman senate lives on in American politics; theatre is still a very popular career and art form; and Latin continues to feature prominently in the language of lawyers and doctors and is the preferred language for use in mottoes and on coinage; it is also the root language for French, Italian, Portuguese, Romanian and Spanish, and will give you a real head start when learning them.